mbucko/openleetcode/README.md

 - launguage
     - cpp

-Just like for LeetCode you have one file where you solve the problem.
+Just like for LeetCode, you have one file where you solve the problem.
 For example, the problem called TwoSum has **problems/TwoSum/cpp/solution.cpp**.
-To add a new test cases you can create a file in **problems/TwoSum/testcases/** directory with file extension **.test** and the solution will automatically be tested against it.
+To add new test cases, you can create a file in the **problems/TwoSum/testcases/** directory with the file extension **.test**, and the solution will automatically be tested against it.

 Each problem is described in the ***description.md*** file location in the problem's directory.
 For example ***problems/TwoSum/description.md***.